maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Ray-Generation Shader

-Ray-Tracing Shaders are similar to Compute Shaders, but when requiring the `GL_NV_ray_tracing` extension, things change quite a lot.
+RT shaders are similar to compute shaders, but when requiring the `GL_NV_ray_tracing` extension, things change quite a lot.
 I'll only describe the most important bits:

 - `rayPayloadNV`: This payload is used to communicate between shader stages.
-For example, when the Hit-Shader is called, we can write a result into the payload, and read it back in the Ray-Generation Shader.
+For example, when the hit shader is called, we can write a result into the payload, and read it back in the ray generation Shader.
 Note that in other shaders, the payload is called `rayPayloadInNV`.
-- `uniform accelerationStructureNV`: That's Top-Level Acceleration Container we've bound in our Bind Group.
+- `uniform accelerationStructureNV`: That's TLAC we've bound in our bind group.
-- `gl_LaunchIDNV`: Is the relative Pixel Position, based on our `traceRays` call dimension.
+- `gl_LaunchIDNV`: Is the relative pixel position, based on our `traceRays` call dimension.
 - `gl_LaunchSizeNV`: Is the dimension, specified in our `traceRays` call.
-- `traceNV`: Trace Rays into a Top-Level Acceleration Container
+- `traceNV`: Traces rays into a TLAC

 ````glsl
 #version 460